This document is only valid for the day on which it is accessed. Please read our disclaimer.

 - The goal for pharmacological therapy is reduction of blood pressure to <90% percentile.

-Table of Blood Pressure Levels for Age & Height
+Table of Blood Pressure (BP) levels for age and height

 Neonatal Blood Pressure Values